idakam/growify/planning/user_stories.md

 # User Stories

-Reference the Writing User Stories final project guide in the course portal for more information about how to complete each of the sections below.

 ## Outline User Roles

 1. **Player**: A user who is working on personal development and grows a tree character through completing challenges, habits, and skill-building tasks.